XFL suspends operations, terminates all employees, but Jim Zorn says he has hopes league will continue

 “I hope it continues on and I think everybody does,” Zorn said.
 “Right now there is no real way to have an emotion about it.
 For me it’s just a matter of continuing to go plan as though we are going to continue.”

-All team and league employees were informed of the news during a conference call Friday morning with league president Jeffrey Pollack, news that Zorn said “was out of the blue.”
+All team and league employees were informed of the news during a conference call Friday morning with league president Jeffrey Pollack, which Zorn said “was out of the blue.”

-After Pollack read a statement there were no questions taken, which is why it is left somewhat unclear if the league could try to re-start again in the future.
+After Pollack read a statement that did not include any specific word on if the league would try to continue at a later date there were no questions taken.

 “I’m just going to plan on continuing to hope that there is another season ahead of us whenever that might be,” said Zorn, who played for the Seahawks from 1976-84 and is in the team’s Ring of Honor.
 “And I think I need to plan for that, although shutting down just means that there are a lot of people who can’t wait.”